Ace the ISEB Test — Free Practice and Explanations [2024]

 Q8: A round cake is cut into 6 identical slices.
 What angle do 2 slices account for?

-ISEB Results:
+ISEB Test Results:

-ISEB is unique, in terms that the test does not have a specific score or results.
+The ISEB Test is unique, in terms that the test does not have a specific score or results.
 Once your child completes the test, the results are sent to the senior schools you applied for, and you can contact them.
 Each school can revise your child's attempt differently, focusing on specific traits.

 However, there are a few notes you should remember, which will affect your child's success in the test: